ramirezlab/AlzyFinder/README.md

 2. Use the [Anaconda](https://docs.anaconda.com/anaconda/install/) for a clean package version management.

-3. Use the package management system conda to create an environment (called `AlzyFinder`) to perfom locally the ligand-based virtual screening (LBVS) using up to 255 machine learning (ML) models (85 AD targets, 3 ML models per target)
+3. Use the package management system conda to create an environment (called `AlzyFinder`) to perfom locally the ligand-based virtual screening (LBVS) using up to 255 machine learning (ML) models (85 AD targets, 3 ML models per target).

     We provide an environment file (yml file) containing all required packages.